General Instructions for Opening an Extract on Your PC

 Step 1: Download the data and command files

-On the Download or Revise Extracts page, you will see your extract requests along with the creation date, optional description, and five links on the right side of the page: data, codebook, SPSS, SAS, STATA.
+On the Download or Revise Extracts page, you will see your extract requests along with the creation date, optional description, and five links on the right side of the page: data, codebook, SPSS, SAS, STATA, and R.

 Step 2: Decompress the data file

 The downloaded data file should have the suffix "dat.gz", such as "usa_00001.dat.gz".
 This file needs to be decompressed.
 Mac OSX will decompress the file when you double-click it.
 Many Windows-based computers will also do this.
 If your Windows-based does not know how to decompress the file, you need to download decompression software.
-The best free option is WinGzip; other programs are also available.
+A free option is 7zip; other programs are also available.

 When decompression is complete, you should see a file with the suffix ".dat" (decompression removes the ".gz" part of the suffix).
 Note the path to the location of the ".dat" file on your computer.
 If you are unsure about the path to the file, right-click on the file and choose "Properties" (or, on Mac, "Get Info").
 The path is indicated in the "Location:" section of the Properties or Get Info window.